Celebrities who have not done very well with surgeries

 Another actress who has transformed her appearance without being able to deny it is Nicole Kidman, assiduous to cosmetic treatments, especially those known as less invasive, such as botox, fillers and facial lifts.

 One of the first surgical interventions that was performed was a rhinoplasty, to slim and refine his nose.
-This was followed by Botox injections and the application of collagen to her face, processes she underwent between her 30s and 40s, which changed her appearance.
+From there followed Botox injections and the application of collagen to his face, processes he underwent between his 30s and 40s, which changed his appearance.

-It got to such a point that in his public appearances his face looked completely smooth, expressionless and completely paralyzed.
+It got to the point that in his public appearances his face looked completely smooth, expressionless and completely paralyzed.

 “The botox thing was a mistake, the result of pressure and the desire to look better, something that happens to many actresses in Hollywood,” she confessed regretfully to the Spanish newspaper El País.